Netherlands3D/Netherlands3D.github.io/docs/docs/developers/features/geojson.md

   CRS object of type `Linked CRS` is currently not supported
 - A material can be assigned to the GeoJSONLayer that determines the appearance of the visualization.
 - An event is invoked when parsing fails, to allow for display of error messages on screen.
+- GeoJSON files can be uploaded and embedded in the NL3D Project as assets
+- URLs pointing to GeoJSON files -such as https://raw.githubusercontent.com/blackmad/neighborhoods/refs/heads/master/utrecht.geojson- will be added as a remote url so that they are reloaded every time a project opens

 ## Limitations